-system Α single whole-house mechanical ventilation specified may be a as with Systems/MechanicalVentilation/VentilationFans/VentilationFan UsedForWholeBuildingVentilation='true'.
+А single whole-house mechanical ventilation system be specified may as а with Systems/MechanicalVentilation/VentilationFans/VentilationFan UsedForWholeBuildingVentilation='true'.
 Inputs including FanType, RatedFlowRate, HoursInOperation, and FanPower must be provided.

 Depending on the type of mechanical ventilation specified, additional elements are required: